AdobeDocs/experience-manager-65-lts.es-ES/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

 >[!NOTE]
 >
->Con el flujo de trabajo centrado en Forms de OSGi, puede generar e implementar rápidamente flujos de trabajo para diversas tareas en la pila OSGi, sin tener que instalar la capacidad Process Management completa en la pila JEE.
-Consulte una [comparación](capabilities-osgi-jee-workflows.md) de los flujos de trabajo de AEM centrados en Forms de OSGi y Process Management en JEE para conocer las diferencias y similitudes en las capacidades.
+>Con el flujo de trabajo centrado en Forms de OSGi, puede generar e implementar rápidamente flujos de trabajo para diversas tareas en la pila OSGi<!--, without having to install the full-fledged Process Management capability on JEE stack-->.<!-- See a [comparison](capabilities-osgi-jee-workflows.md) of the Forms-centric AEM Workflows on OSGi and Process Management on JEE to learn the difference and similarities in the capabilities.--><!--After the comparison, If you choose to install the Process Management capability on JEE stack, see [Install or Upgrade AEM Forms on JEE](/help/forms/using/introduction-aem-forms.md) for detailed information about installing and configuring JEE stack and the Process Management capabilities.-->
->
->Después de la comparación, si decide instalar la capacidad Process Management en la pila de JEE, consulte [Instalación o actualización de AEM Forms en JEE](/help/forms/using/introduction-aem-forms.md) para obtener información detallada sobre la instalación y configuración de la pila JEE y las funcionalidades de Process Management.

 ## Topología de implementación {#deployment-topology}